 Make a convincing case for the dimension(s) of inequality the study will address.

-We are especially interested in research to reduce inequality along the dimensions of race, ethnicity, economic standing, language minority status, or immigrant origin status.
+We are especially interested in research to reduce inequality along the dimensions of race, ethnicity, economic standing, sexual or gender minority status, language minority status, or immigrant origin status.

 - Be very specific in naming the groups on which the study will focus.
 Avoid vague terms such as “at-risk youth” or “vulnerable youth.”